CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 </p>

 Smaller batch size actually reduced the speed of learning.
 This is because the smaller batch size yields noisy gradients as expected.

+#### 3.1.1.2 Control of Acrobot

+For acrobot control task, we try to bring it to the upright position.
+Notice that this position is actually an unstable equilibrium because any amount of torque input to the acrobot would disturb the position.
+Throughout this task, we assume we know the exact dynamics of the acrobot, which is part of the paper [1] results.

+In our first experiment, we build the controller network as the following.
+The network is a basic MLP of depth 6 and width 64 largest.
+The first and the second to last activation function are sine, the in betweens are LeakyReLU and the last activation is hyperbolic tangent.
+Tanh helps scale the control input to the allowed range.
+We would like to highlight that the allowed range is assumed to guarantee stability in the paper [1] whereas this assumption fails in the case of acrobot.
+Because, no matter how small the input torque is, the link velocities could possibly grow to infinity.
+Therefore, we cannot actually assume stability.
+The time limit for the control task is 5 seconds, consisting of 250 control inputs.
+We also train a value function network.
+In implementing this, we are highly influenced by the application in [6].
+This network consists of a ResNet with width 20 and depth 10.
+[6] also add quadratic and linear terms to the result of the network to better approximate the value function.
+We do the same here.
+The derivatives of the value function are also calculated.

 ### 3.1.2.
 Dubins Car